 Gunmen attack military airport in eastern Afghanistan

-Antisemitism in the US is on the rise - what do US senators and Israeli ministers have to say about it?
-Save your seat Gunmen attacked a military air base in the eastern Afghan province of Khost, officials said on Saturday.
 Khost police spokesman Faizullah Ghairat said that three militants had attacked the base, close to the border with Pakistan.
+One had been killed, while two others were still holding out, he said.

 Discussions